msoneal0/MRCI/docs/type_ids.md

 * **-single_step** | the presents of this argument tells both the client and host to operate in single step mode. single step mode causes the receiver of the binary data whether host or client to send an empty GEN_FILE frame after successfully receiving the data. this then tells the sender to send the next GEN_FILE frame containing binary data for the file and the cycle continues until len is meet. if this argument is not found, the sender can simply send all GEN_FILE data without waiting for an empty GEN_FILE from the receiver.

-* **-to_host** | this argument should only come from host and it will define the client as the sender and the host as the receiver.
+* **-to_host** | this argument should only come from the host and it will define the client as the sender and the host as the receiver.

 * **-from_host** | opposite affect to *-to_host*. it defines the host as the sender and the client as the receiver.